Atmosphere of Titan: Magnetic field

 Titan's internal magnetic field is negligible, and perhaps even nonexistent, although studies in 2008 showed that Titan retains remnants of Saturn's magnetic field on the brief occasions when it passes outside Saturn's magnetosphere and is directly exposed to the solar wind.
 This may ionize and carry away some molecules from the top of the atmosphere.
 One interesting case was detected as an example of the coronal mass ejection impact onto Saturn's magnetosphere, causing Titan's orbit to be exposed to the shocked solar wind in the magnetosheath.
 This leads to the increased particle precipitation and the formation of extreme electron densities in Titan's ionosphere.
 Its orbital distance of 20.3 Saturn radii does place it within Saturn's magnetosphere occasionally.
 However, the difference between Saturn's rotational period (10.7 hours) and Titan's orbital period (15.95 days) causes a relative speed of about 100 km/s between the Saturn's magnetized plasma and Titan.
 That can actually intensify reactions causing atmospheric loss, instead of guarding the atmosphere from the solar wind.

 Chemistry of the ionosphere

 In November 2007, scientists uncovered evidence of negative ions with roughly 13 800 times the mass of hydrogen in Titan's ionosphere, which are thought to fall into the lower regions to form the orange haze which obscures Titan's surface.
 The smaller negative ions have been identified as linear carbon chain anions with larger molecules displaying evidence of more complex structures, possibly derived from benzene.
 These negative ions appear to play a key role in the formation of more complex molecules, which are thought to be tholins, and may form the basis for polycyclic aromatic hydrocarbons, cyanopolyynes and their derivatives.
-Remarkably, negative ions such as these have previously been shown to enhance the production of larger organic molecules in molecular clouds beyond our Solar System, a similarity which highlights the possible wider relevance of Titan's negative ions.
+Remarkably, negative ions such as these have previously been shown to enhance the production of larger organic molecules in molecular clouds beyond the Solar System, a similarity which highlights the possible wider relevance of Titan's negative ions.